 How it’s doing

-Output peaked at 19.8mln cubic feet (MMCFD) of sweet natural gas, the equivalent of 3,300 barrels of oil per day, and averaged 17.5MMCFD, or 2,917 of crude equivalent.
+At Coho, output peaked at 19.8mln cubic feet which is the equivalent of 3,300 barrels of oil per day, and averaged 2,917 of crude equivalent.

 Executive interview – CEO Paul Baay